joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-delete-update/README.md

 - Change the url back to http://localhost:3003/bookmarks/0
 - send

-You should see the updated bookmarks array without the item in array position 0
+You should see the updated bookmarks array without the item that was in array position 0

 ## Update